 SBIRT (Screening, Brief Intervention, and Referral To)

-Over the summer, Kennedy Catholic High School was fortunate to receive a grant from the King County Best Start for Kids initiative to help us implement a school-based screening, brief intervention, and referral to services (SB-SBIRT) program.
+In the summer of 2022, Kennedy Catholic High School was fortunate to receive a grant from the King County Best Start for Kids initiative to help us implement a school-based screening, brief intervention, and referral to services (SB-SBIRT) program.
 The goal of the SB-SBIRT program is to promote students’ physical, emotional, and social well-being.
-The SB-SBIRT program is also designed to minimize drug, alcohol, and nicotine use among our high school students.
+The SB-SBIRT program is also designed to mitigate drug, alcohol, and nicotine use among our high school students.

 We are screening students again this year using the same tool we used last year, the Check Yourself screener.
 The screener is used to help us identify students who may be struggling with issues and barriers that make it difficult for them to thrive in school.
 The results are used to help us connect students with resources and supports to help them be successful at school, at home, and in their community.
 And, because we now have historical data on seniors, juniors, and sophomores, we can track progress and improvement not only with the student but also with how our school faculty and staff support student success at school.

-We are starting our screening process with Seniors, then 9th grade students, followed by Juniors, and finally Sophomores.
-Beginning with the 2023/2024 school year, we will screening incoming 9th grade and transfer students.
+We are starting our screening process with freshmen, then sophomores, followed by our upperclassmen.
 The screener is voluntary, and information is kept confidential.
 Caregivers and students have the ability to opt out of taking the screener - that opt out notice is sent two weeks prior to the date of screening.

 Other local school districts have been successfully implementing this program since 2018.
 It has allowed these school districts to successfully identify, support, and connect their students with services and resources to help them be successful in school.
 You can visit Highline School for more information on how the program has worked for them.
 You can also visit King County Human Services Department for a data snapshot on SBIRT.

-If you have any questions or concerns, please reach out to our SBIRT Coordinator, Susan Tiffany or at (206) 957-9721.
+If you have any questions or concerns, please reach out to our SBIRT Coordinator, Susan Tiffany by email or phone at (206) 957-9721.